 The Internet has become a major part of our everyday life.
 With that, comes the increasingly pertinent issue of cybersecurity and the urgent need to safeguard our information from online attacks.
-This fast-paced field where “learning never stops” is exactly why Tan Kee Hock chose to study at Singapore Management University’s (SMU) School of Information Systems (SIS) for his Bachelor’s degree in 2015.
+This fast-paced field where “learning never stops” is exactly why Tan Kee Hock chose to study at Singapore Management University’s (SMU) School of Computing and Information Systems (SCIS) for his Bachelor’s degree in 2015.

 These are some of the reflections he shared in our interview with him:

 Business, Government and Society taught by Associate Professor Geng Xuesong.
 This preassigned module from my first semester focused on the relationship between these three entities, how they interact, and the impact of shifts in power among them.
 Understanding these relationships on a macro and micro level gave me a better grasp on current affairs, and provided me with deep insights and skills that will go a long way in my career.

 What were two key skills you picked up at SMU?

 While it is important for us to continuously learn and explore our chosen domain, it is equally important for us to apply what we learn.
 Learning and applying should come together so that we get to internalise new concepts.

 My second takeaway is that when it comes to mastering skills, there are no shortcuts.
 Shortcuts cultivate bad habits and give us a false sense of confidence, so we believe that we are good at something we are not.